Clafou/support.print/_posts/2021-03-20-canceled-paper-mismatch.md

 ## What can I do to fix this issue?

-If the app is wrong and your paper size is supported, please wait for the next app update for the bug fix.
-I will update this page when it is available.
-In the meantime you can export the page and print in your printer manufacturer's app as per [this workaround](/printing-outside-the-app).

-If this error is not a bug and the paper size is indeed not supported, choose a different paper size.
+Choose a different paper size.
 If you tap on "Choose a Supported Paper Size", the app will show you the paper sizes that are currently available in your printer.

+If you have another way to print at the desired size (such as your printer manufacturer's own app or a computer), you can export the page and print it outside the app, as [explained here](/printing-outside-the-app).

+If the app is wrong and your paper size is supported, please check that you are using the latest Print to Size update (version 1.9).

-If a valid paper size is being rejected, then there could be a problem in the paper size detection system.
+It could also be a problem in your printer's paper detection system.
 Please try turning off your printer and your iPhone or iPad, then turning them back on.
-It may help to open and close your paper trays or to refill them, in case your printer is failing to detect them.
+It may help to open and close your paper trays or to refill them, in case your printer is failing to detect paper.